Azzy380/Attributes/README.md

 ## Version 2.2.8:
 - added "has attribute" to fix error while modifying attributes in some global trigers.
-- removed casting checks in multiple procedures (use "is (sub) type of Living Entity" and "has attribute" to check if can set/get attribute).
+- removed casting checks in multiple procedures.

 ## Version 2.2.7b:
 - [HotFix] Fixed casting error in "get attribute value" in Forge 1.16.5